composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline.md

          (hosted as a static site and built from pipeline run logs).
 - [x] Outcomes of pipeline runs (both scheduled- and PR- pipeline runs) can be inspected in the Experiment tracker (see above, this is hosted as a static website and build using a fork of MLFlow).
-- [x] This setup does not require any databases or tracking servers (eg. for task execution, like Airflow) or for experiment tracking (eg. ML tracking server, like an MLFlow backend).

 This setup could be used to run public open source -- open data pipelines using only a free personal Github account.

 ### Architecture and use of Github services

+A special feature of the below architecture is that each run of the pipeline can be executed serverless using ephemeral compute resources.
+So, after a pipeline has run, we only need to persist the (OpenTelemetry) logs of that run, and those are stored as one immutable JSON file per pipeline run.

+In other words, the architecture does not include any tracking servers that need to run 24/7 (eg. for task execution, like Airflow) or for experiment tracking (eg. for ML tracking, like an MLFlow backend).
+In particular, the architecture does not include any databases.

 ``` mermaid
 graph BT;